 |La Baronnie Gite||Self Catering||Saturday||3||6||2||Cot|

 La Baronnie Gîte is a traditional French rustic gîte converted from animal stables and sleeps two to six people in three bedrooms.
-We also have a self-contained ground-floor apartment that sleeps two to four people in two bedrooms.
-The gîte, apartment and heated pool have stunning south-facing views across the Dordogne valley.
+The gîte and heated pool have stunning south-facing views across the Dordogne valley.
 Ideally situated close to Sarlat with easy access to the many local chateaux and picturesque medieval towns including Beynac, Castelnaud and Domme.
 Cycling and canoeing on the Dordogne and Vézère valleys.
 Several excellent restaurants and local boulangerie nearby.
 A welcome pack of essentials and bottle of regional wine await your arrival.
-The whole site including the swimming pool benefits from free wi-fi.
+The whole site including the swimming pool benefits from free WiFi.

-Downstairs comprises a living room area separated from the large kitchen/diner by traditional feeder stalls.
+Downstairs comprises a living room area separated from the large kitchen/diner by traditional cattle feeder stalls.

 The comfortable lounge has a 2 and a 3 seater sofa as well as as an easy chair.